dotnet/csharplang/proposals/ref-readonly-parameters.md

 | `out`                | Error           | **Error**                | Error          | Allowed         |
 | No annotation        | Error           | **Warning**              | Allowed        | Error           |

-Note that there is one change to the existing rules: `in` parameter with `ref` callsite annotation produces a warning instead of an error.
+(Note that there is one change to the existing rules: `in` parameter with `ref` callsite annotation produces a warning instead of an error.)

+Change argument value rules as follows:

 | Value kind | `ref` parameter | `ref readonly` parameter | `in` parameter | `out` parameter |
 |------------|-----------------|--------------------------|----------------|-----------------|
 | rvalue     | Error           | **Warning**              | Allowed        | Error           |
 | lvalue     | Allowed         | **Allowed**              | Allowed        | Allowed         |

+Where lvalue means a variable (i.e., a value with a location; does not have to be writable/assignable) and rvalue means any kind of value.

 ## Motivation
 [motivation]: #motivation